Lorraine Bayly: Television and film

 From 1982 to 1984, Bayly played the lead role in another period television drama Carson's Law, as progressive lawyer Jennifer Carson, set in 1920s Melbourne.
 The episodes revolved around the cases taken on by Carson and the various personal intrigues of her family.
 The series also starred Kevin Miles as Jennifer's father-in-law Godfrey Carson and Gregg Caves, as Billy Carson.
 The series was written specifically for Bayly.
+Bayly next portrayed Alan Bond's wife Eileen, alongside John Wood and Nicholas Hammond in the 1986 miniseries The Challenge, based on Australia's win in America's Cup.
+She also appeared in 1989 murder mystery miniseries Grim Pickings, based on the novel by Jennifer Rowe, playing the role of Betsy Tander.